jlogan-usgs/dem-differencing/README.md

 experimental_variogram = SpatiallyCorrelatedRandomErrorAnalysis_CreateSemivariogram(df,1, max_range=80)
 ```

-    Use this plot to estimate range for subsequent autofit...

     'Warning!
 Attribute is_variance is set to False but you try to plot this object!
 Plot has been cancelled.\n'